Trump says he's sending second aircraft carrier to the Mideast as he seeks Iran deal

 It also appears to be at odds with the Trump administration’s national security and defense strategies, which put an emphasis on the Western Hemisphere over other parts of the world.

-In response to questions about the movement of the Ford, U.S. Southern Command said American forces in Latin America will continue to "counter illicit activities and malign actors in the Western Hemisphere.”
+In response to questions about the movement of the Ford, U.S. Southern Command said U.S. forces in Latin America will continue to "counter illicit activities and malign actors in the Western Hemisphere.”

 “While force posture evolves, our operational capability does not,” Col. Emanuel Ortiz, spokesperson for Southern Command, said in a statement.
 U.S. “forces remain fully ready to project power, defend themselves, and protect U.S. interests in the region.”

-The USS Ford deployed in late June 2025, which means the crew will have been deployed for eight months in two weeks time.
+The USS Ford, meanwhile, first set sail in late June 2025, which means the crew will soon have been deployed for eight months.
 While it is unclear how long the ship will remain in the Middle East, the move sets the crew up for an unusually long deployment.

+The Navy’s top officer, Adm.
+Daryl Caudle, told reporters last month that keeping the Ford longer at sea would be “highly disruptive” and that he was “a big non-fan of extensions.”

+Carriers are typically deployed for six or seven months.
+“When it goes past that, that disrupts lives, it disrupts things ... funerals that were planned, marriages that were planned, babies that were planned,” Caudle said.

 Gambrell reported from Dubai, United Arab Emirates.
 Associated Press writers Aamer Madhani and Josh Boak in Washington contributed to this report.